August Willich: Postwar career

 After the war, Willich returned to Cincinnati and went into government service.
 He held a series of responsible positions, including auditor of Hamilton County from 1867 to 1869.
 His home at 1419 Main Street still stands in Cincinnati.

 In 1870, he returned to Germany, offering his services to the Prussian army during the Franco-Prussian War.
 His age, health, and communist views caused him to be refused, however.
 He stayed in Germany long enough to receive a college degree in philosophy, graduating from the University of Berlin at the age of sixty.
 Returning to the United States, he died in St. Marys, Ohio, and was buried there in Elmgrove Cemetery.

 In his concluding note to the Revelations Concerning the Communist Trial in Cologne, Marx wrote: "In the Civil War in North America, Willich showed that he is more than a visionary".

+In honor of Willich's efforts for the Communist struggle, the East German Air Force gave the 31st Nachrichtenbataillon the honor name "August Willich".